White bass

-The white bass, silver bass, or sand bass (Morone chrysops) is a freshwater fish of the temperate bass family Moronidae. commonly around 12-15 inches long.
+The white bass, silver bass, or sand bass (Morone chrysops) is a freshwater fish of the temperate bass family Moronidae, and is commonly around 12–15 inches long.
 The species' main color is silver-white to pale green.
 Its back is dark, with white sides and belly, and with narrow dark stripes running lengthwise on its sides.
 It has large, rough scales and two dorsal fins.
 They are widely distributed across North America, inhabiting large reservoirs and rivers.
 When mating in the spring, they are more often found in shallow rivers, creeks, and streams.
 They have been introduced in some places as sport fish and also to predate on nuisance fish, such as gizzard shad.
 It is the state fish of Oklahoma.

 Range

 White bass are distributed widely across the United States, especially in the Midwest.
 They are very abundant in Pennsylvania and the area around Lake Erie.
 Some native ranges of the white bass are the Arkansas River, western Lake Erie, the Detroit River, and Lake Poinsett in South Dakota; they are abundant in the Winnebago lakes system of Wisconsin; and they are also very abundant in Oklahoma.
 White bass have also been found in rivers that flow to the Mississippi.
 Native to many northern habitats, they have been introduced in many different waters around the United States, particularly in southern locations.
 They were also successfully introduced to Manitoba starting in the 1960s, where they have gained importance as a sport fish.